stephsuber/renci-website/src/content/news/features/2016/08/08_irods-developers-and-consortium-members-plan-busy-week-at-sc16/index.md

 </div>
 <strong>Other iRODS presentations and Consortium members at SC16</strong>

 iRODS Senior Data Scientist Terrell Russell will present <em>iRODS and Reproducible Science</em> at 5 p.m. on Wednesday, Nov.
-16 in DDN’s SC16 Booth Theatre (Booth #1931) and in the Dell/EMC booth (#2209) at 1:30 p.m.
+16 in DDN's SC16 Booth Theatre (Booth #1931) and in the Dell/EMC booth (#2209) at 1:30 p.m.
 Thursday, Nov.
 17. In addition, many iRODS Consortium members will have booths at the conference with information about how they use iRODS to control their data: HGST (#442), IBM (#1018), DDN (#1931), Seagate (#1209), EMC (#2209), and NICS/University of Tennessee (#3874).

 <strong>About the iRODS Consortium</strong>